 Some people also use what’s called a “backdoor Roth IRA” to get around the income limits to contribute to a Roth IRA.
-This involves contributing the maximum to a Traditional IRA, then converting it into a Roth.
+This involves contributing the maximum to a traditional IRA, then converting it into a Roth.
 (There’s no income limit for conversions.)
-This can be tricky, though, so consult a tax professional so you understand all the tax implications.
+Consult a tax professional to understand all the tax implications.

 Is an IRA a Replacement for a 401(k)?

-And, some investors might even be able to get additional 401(k) savings in the form of an employer match.
-These matches reached a record high of record high of 4.7% in 2019 .
+American workers have access to a 401(k) retirement plan through their employers.
+And, some investors might even be able to get additional 401(k) contributions in the form of an employer match.
 Investors who have access to a 401(k) and an IRA might be able to accelerate their retirement savings and put themselves in a better financial situation when they reach retirement age.

-Yes, all the rules of IRAs can be complicated, but investing in one doesn’t need to be.
+The rules of IRAs can be complicated, but investing in one doesn’t need to be.
 SoFi Invest® is all about empowering you and your financial future.
-Need tips on IRAs, or saving for retirement in general?
-Schedule a complimentary personal consultation with one of our licensed financial advisors who can answer your questions.
+Prepare for retirement with a SoFi active or automated Roth or Traditional IRA from SoFi Invest.